Harrynoqs/OOP-school-library/README.md

 **school-library_OOP**

-In this project, I finished creating the remaining classes for our school library and create the associations between them.
+In this project, I finished creating the remaining classes for our school library and created the associations between them.

 ## 🛠 Built With <a name="built-with"></a>